100 Reasons for Cloudy Swimming Pool Water!

 - Use of 'minerals' or 'catalysts', without sufficient shocking (oxidation).

-- Repeated use of tile line, or water line, cleaning products.
+- Repeated use of tile line, or pool water line, cleaning products.

-- Use of "phosphate removing" anti-algae products (ALWAYS causes
+- Use of "phosphate removing" pool algae products (ALWAYS causes

 cloudiness; will eventually clear!)

-- Use of "phosphate remover" with marginal sand filter. (may NOT
+- Use of "phosphate remover" with marginal sand swimming pool filter. (may NOT

 clear up!)